-Because of an error in the Property Tax legislation – it turns out that anyone who purchased their principal residence during 2013 is exempt from the Property Tax for 2013 , 2014, 2015 and 2016.
+Because of an error in the Property Tax legislation – it turns out that anyone who purchased their principal residence during 2013 is exempt from the Property Tax until the end of 2019.

-The legislation was supposed to grant the exemption to only first time buyers who bought in 2013 – but a small error means that all purchasers of homes that were bought between Jan 1st 2013 and Dec 31st 2013 are exempt until 2017 .
+The legislation was supposed to grant the exemption to only first time buyers who bought in 2013 – but a small error means that all purchasers of homes that were bought between Jan 1st 2013 and Dec 31st 2013 are exempt until the next valuation date – which is now due in 2019 .
 (They must reside in the house to qualify).

 The error has been known about since at least July 2013 (it is mentioned in a Revenue operations manual last updated in July 2013)

 Revenue have said they will be contacting anyone who has paid the 2013 LPT and bought their property between 1 January 2013 and 1 May 2013 .
 These people are entitled to a refund of the Property Tax paid.
 (We think it might be a good idea for anyone in this situation to contact Revenue about a refund if they haven’t heard from them soon.)